HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 6. Station Control/section 6-4 Operating Your Transceivers.md

 > - Multiple receiver filter bandwidth choices on a multimode transceiver permit noise or interference reduction by selecting a bandwidth matching the mode. {{< link id="T4B08" >}}
 > - For SSB reception, a 2400 Hz filter bandwidth provides the best signal-to-noise ratio. {{< link id="T4B10" >}}

-As explained in Section 6.3, bandwidth controls let you adjust how "wide" a slice of the radio spectrum your receiver processes:
+Bandwidth controls let you adjust how "wide" a slice of the radio spectrum your receiver processes:

 - **SSB**: typically 2400 Hz (best signal-to-noise ratio).
 - **CW**: typically 250–500 Hz.